 Timely warnings are issued to the Kenai Peninsula College - Kachemak Bay campus when a Clery crime that occurs within our Clery geography is reported to a campus security authority and is considered to represent a serious or continuing threat to students and employees.
 A timely warning may also be issued for other non-Clery crimes that occur within or near campus when they have the potential to be a serious or continuing threat to students and employees.
 The campus Director or designee is responsible for coordinating the response.
-Timely warnings may be communicated through the UA Alerts Notification System which allows participants to choose to be contacted via text message, phone, or email; via UAA email; verbally; broadcasts over campus telephones, posts on the Kachemak Bay Campus Facebook fan page, announcements on the Kachemak Bay Campus tab of the Kenai Peninsula College website, and/or posted signs.
+Timely warnings may be communicated through the UA Alerts Notification System which allows participants to choose to be contacted via text message, phone, or email; via UAA email; verbally; broadcasts over campus telephones; posts on the Kenai Peninsula College - Katchemak Bay campus Facebook fan page; announcements on the Katchemak Bay Campus tab of the Kenai Peninsula College website; and/or posted signs.
 Registered students and current employees are automatically enrolled in UA Alerts.
 To update your contact information in UA Alerts, go to www.alaska.edu/uaalerts/.
 Anyone with information warranting a timely warning should report the circumstances to the Campus Director by phoning 235-1656 or visiting Room 214 in the Bayview Hall.
 In the evening hours, the maintenance staff member should be notified.
 The maintenance staff member may be notified by calling 235-1673 or visiting Room 217 in Bayview Hall.

 At the Kenai Peninsula College - Kachemak Bay campus, the Campus Director or designess should be contacted at the first indication of an emergency.
 The Campus Director may be notified by calling 235-1656 or visiting Room 214 in Bayview Hall.
 In the evening hours, the maintenance staff member may be notified by calling 235-1673 or visiting Room 217 in the Bayview Hall.
 Depending on the nature of the emergency, it may be necessary to contact 911 first and then contact the Campus Director or designee.
 If you dial 911, it is important to contact the Campus Director or designee because local emergency responders may not notify the Campus Director or designee that they are responding to an emergency on campus.

 The Campus Director or designee will notify the campus community or the appropriate segment of the community, upon verification of a significant emergency or dangerous situation involving an immediate threat to the health or safety of students or employees occurring on campus.
 The Campus Director or designee will take into account the safety of the community, determine the content of the notification, and initiate the notification system, unless notification will, in the professional judgment of responsible authorities, compromise efforts to assist victims or to contain, respond to, or otherwise mitigate the emergency.
 This notification may occur via email, verbally, or via a broadcast over campus telephones, or through the UA Alerts Notification System which allows participants to choose to be contacted via text message, phone, or email.
 Students and employees are automatically enrolled in UA Alerts.
 To update your contact information in UA Alerts, go to www.alaska.edu/uaalerts/.

 After the initial notification, the Campus Director and Student Services Coordinator may issue subsequent notifications to the Kenai Peninsula College - Kachemak Bay campus community via posts to the campus Facebook fan page, announcements on the Kachemak Bay campus tab on the Kenai Peninsula College website at www.kpc.alaska.edu/KBC/, direct calls to students, or announcements by local radio stations.
 The Campus Director or Student Services Coordinator may post flyers at each entrance to buildings affected by the emergency or walk around campus and make verbal announcements.
 The Campus Director may also disseminate information to the larger Homer community via contacting the local radio station.